bootcoder/tipsNtricks/README.md

 A good starting work flow might be something like:
   - Create your branch
-  - Build test through a feature
+  - Build test for a feature
   - Commit
   - Pass all tests for a feature
   - Commit